Tone is used:

 Obligatoriness of tone: The obligatoriness means that any word form bears at least one toneme, or it is included into a tonal span of a neighbouring word.

-Tonal density is expressed in the Tonal Density Index (TDI) which equals the number of tonemes per 100 syllables (or morae).
+Tonal density is expressed in the Tonal Density Index (TDI) which equals the number of tonemes per 100 segmental units.
 More details here.
+TDI based on different segmental units (morae, syllables, words, etc.) for the sampled languages are shown in the ThoT Database, in the section Sampled languages (for each language, click on “Texts”, et the end of the line).